ngtn0502/c-sharp-angular-interview-question/README.md

 # Stack and Heap ?

+Stack is where stored primitype type ( number, int, boolean, et cetera...)

+Heap is where stored reference type ( object, array, class, string, et cetera...)

 # String is reference type or value type ?

+String is reference type.
+But string is immuatble.

+It means, everytime we change the value of string, compiler will create a new string object in memory and point the string variable into that memory location.

+We can use StringBuilder to make string muatable.

 # Can you tell about your experience in Unit Test / Integration Test ?